KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Localization.md

 🇺🇿 <br />

-Each keyboard locale refers to a native `Locale` and has additional keyboard-specific information, as well as localized assets and strings that can be translated with the ``KKL10n`` enum.
+Each keyboard locale refers to a native Locale and has additional keyboard-specific information, as well as localized assets and strings that can be translated with the ``KKL10n`` enum.

 ## Locale extensions

-KeyboardKit extends the native `Locale` type with more functionality.
+KeyboardKit extends the native Locale with more functionality.

 ### Direction info